pnp/cli-microsoft365/docs/manual/docs/concepts/persisting-connection.md

 # Persisting connection information

-After connecting to an Office 365 service, like SharePoint Online, the Office 365 CLI will persist the information about the connection until you explicitly disconnect from the specific service.
+After logging in to an Office 365 service, like SharePoint Online, the Office 365 CLI will persist the information about the connection until you explicitly log out from the specific service.

 ## Why is persisting connection information important